Two dead and four seriously injured after two overnight crashes

 Overnight crashes in Auckland and Nelson have claimed the lives of two people and seriously injured four other people.

 One person died shortly after midnight after a car hit a power pole in the Auckland suburb of Green Bay.
-A second person received critical injuries and is now in a stable condition in hospital.
+A second person suffered critical injuries and is now in a stable condition in hospital.

+The green Mazda vehicle was wrapped around the power pole in the crash.

 Godley Rd in Green Bay remains closed, but is expected to reopen this morning with traffic management in place.

-Fire and Emergency NZ shift supervisor Scott Osmond said they responded to the accident, saying initial reports were that the car was on fire.
+A Fire and Emergency NZ spokesman said initial reports were that the car was on fire.

 At the scene they found a car crashed into a pole, and no fire, but it is believed a small fire was extinguished by a local.